 Factory automation customers, who are included in the Company's MVSD segment, purchase Cognex vision products and incorporate them into their manufacturing processes.
-Virtually every manufacturer can achieve better quality and manufacturing efficiency by using machine vision, and therefore, this market includes a broad base of customers across a variety of industries, including automotive, consumer electronics, food and beverage, health and beauty, pharmaceutical, and medical devices.
-The factory automation market also includes customers who purchase Cognex vision products for use outside of the assembly process, such as using ID products in logistics automation for package sorting and distribution.
-Sales to factory automation customers represented approximately 80% of total revenue in 2013, compared to 75% of total revenue in 2012.
+Virtually every manufacturer can achieve better quality and manufacturing efficiency by using machine vision, and therefore, this market includes a broad base of customers across a variety of industries, including consumer electronics, automotive, consumer products, food and beverage, medical devices, and pharmaceuticals.
+The factory automation market also includes customers who purchase Cognex products for use outside of the assembly process, such as using ID products in logistics automation for package sorting and distribution.
+Sales to factory automation customers represented approximately 82% of total revenue in 2014 compared to 80% of total revenue in 2013.

 Semiconductor and electronics capital equipment manufacturers, who are included in the Company's MVSD segment, purchase Cognex vision products and integrate them into the automation equipment that they manufacture and then sell to their customers to either make semiconductor chips or assemble printed circuit boards.
 Demand from these capital equipment manufacturers has historically been highly cyclical, with periods of investment followed by downturn.
 This market, which represented a large portion of our business during the 1990's, changed after the dot-com bubble burst in 2000.
 Customers shifted away from embedded machine vision systems containing specialized hardware as PC speeds increased.
 They first migrated to products containing mostly software with significantly less hardware content, and eventually began buying only the software portion of the system from Cognex.
 Although these software-only products have high gross margins, the average selling price is significantly lower than for a complete vision system.
-Sales to semiconductor and electronics capital equipment manufacturers represented approximately 7% of total revenue in 2013. compared to 9% of total revenue in 2012.
+Sales to semiconductor and electronics capital equipment manufacturers represented approximately 6% of total revenue in 2014 compared to 7% of total revenue in 2013.

 Surface inspection customers, who comprise the Company's SISD segment, are manufacturers of materials processed in a continuous fashion, such as metal, paper, nonwoven, plastic, and glass.
 These customers need sophisticated machine vision to detect, classify, and analyze defects on the surfaces of those materials as they are being processed at high speeds.
-Surface inspection sales represented approximately 13% of total revenue in 2013, compared to 16% of total revenue in 2012.
+Surface inspection sales represented approximately 12% of total revenue in 2014 compared to 13% of total revenue in 2013.